Why we collect information about you:

 - Carry out clinical audits to monitor and improve the quality of care and treatment provided

-- Train new doctors and nurses
+- Train new doctors and nurses and other relevant staff

 - Undertake patient/service user satisfaction surveys